 Following the hearing before Albuquerque’s Chief Hearing Officer Stanley Harada, the city filed a case in New Mexico’s Second Judicial District Court to finalize the forfeiture.
 The city is the plaintiff, and the car is the defendant.
 This case is therefore captioned City of Albuquerque v.
 One 2014 Nissan 4DR Silver.

-As the property’s owner, Arlene has entered the lawsuit as a “claimant” to prove her innocence and get her property back.
-In addition to contesting the forfeiture, Arlene also has asked the court to enter an order shutting down Albuquerque’s entire forfeiture program—both under the state reform law and under the U.S. Constitution.
+As the property’s owner, Arlene entered the forfeiture lawsuit as a “claimant” to prove her innocence and get her property back.
+In addition to contesting the forfeiture, Arlene also asked the court to enter an order shutting down Albuquerque’s entire forfeiture program.
+Although the city has now returned Arlene’s car, she continues to pursue that broader claim.

 The Litigation Team